jyates/cruise-control-wiki/REST-APIs.md

 ### Rebalance a cluster
 The following POST request will let Kafka Cruise Control rebalance a Kafka cluster

-    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&withAvailableValidWindows=[true/false]&withAvailableValidPartitions=[true/false]
+    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&with_available_valid_windows=[true/false]&with_available_valid_partitions=[true/false]

 **goals:** a list of goals to use for rebalance.
 When goals is provided, the cached proposals will be ignored.

-**withAvailableValidWindows:** rebalance the cluster based on the information in the available valid snapshot windows.
+**with_available_valid_windows:** rebalance the cluster based on the information in the available valid snapshot windows.
 A valid snapshot window is a windows whose valid monitored partitions coverage meets the requirements of all the goals.

-**withAvailableValidPartitions:** rebalance the cluster based on all the available valid partitions.
+**with_available_valid_partitions:** rebalance the cluster based on all the available valid partitions.
 All the snapshot windows will be included in this case.
 (This is the default behavior.)

-Users can only specify either withAvailableValidWindows or withAvailableValidPartitions, but not both.
+Users can only specify either with_available_valid_windows or with_available_valid_partitions, but not both.

 When rebalancing a cluster, all the brokers in the cluster are eligible to give / receive replicas.
 All the brokers will be throttled during the partition movement.